WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Please use this [website](https://whysoooofurious.netlify.app) if not using it already!
-# New DNS redirect method is up and working!
+# New DNS redirect method is up and working
-# I will abbreviate WhySooooFurious into WSF soon lol, I know it's annoying!

 ## Introduction
-Hello, Welcome to my guide on how to sideload on Apple Devices using a method I came across to a while back.
-This sideloading method has worked for long periods of time, without any app limits and without a pc.
-I eventually found some small let-downs such as the go-to DNS at the time was and is still made by some random Vietnamese guy with no open-sourced data which naturally has some privacy concerns.
-ESign also had undesirable analytics which are now blocked by my DNS.

-After a few months of using both of these services I decided to reverse-engineer the DNS and how the enterprise signed ESign was downloaded over the web with the click of a button.
-With enabling better preventions against revokes unlike other people who keep on using other people's DNS and put no effort in themselves with bad instructions to say the least.
+Hello and welcome to my guide on how to sideload on Apple Devices!

 Some of the advantages with using this method
 - Free!